 What is fructose malabsorption?

-Fructose malabsorption is often called “fructose intolerance”.
-This is misleading, as there is also a disease called hereditary fructose intolerance (HFI).
+Fructose malabsorption is often called “fructose intolerance”, which is misleading, as there is also a disease called hereditary fructose intolerance (HFI).
 More about that later.
 Also, it is no fructose allergy, as some people may guess.

 But, let’s dive in!